Distrokid, Tunecore, Cdbaby: Prices, Costs & Hidden Fees

 This is Cdbaby's pricing per single and per album:

-If you pay for an album you also have the choice to use CD or vinyl manufacturers.
+If you pay for an album you also have the choice to use CD or vinyl manufacturers (not included in the price).

-$9.99 per release is Cdbaby's pricing for both singles and albums if you don't choose Pro.
+$9.99 per release is Cdbaby's pricing for both singles and albums if you don't add CDB Boost.

 The good thing about Cdbaby's pay-per-release system is that you pay once and you are done.
 No yearly payement, only a one time payement.